What is a Tummy Tuck?

 Types of Tummy Tucks

 Dr. DeRoberts performs a variety of tummy tuck procedures, based on the needs of each patient.
-There are traditional/full tummy tucks, mini tummy tucks, endoscopic tummy tucks, extended tummy tucks, and circumferential tummy tucks.
+There are traditional/standard tummy tucks, mini tummy tucks, extended tummy tucks, and circumferential tummy tucks.

 - Mini Tummy Tuck – Here the hip incision is usually somewhat shorter and skin is lifted only to the navel area.
 The second incision is not made.
 Mini tummy tucks are ideal for patients who don’t have large amounts of loose skin and who still have good abdominal muscle strength.